Danes see Russia as a 'leader' with 'advanced capabilities'

-COPENHAGEN, Denmark (AP) — Denmark’s cybersecurity agency sees Russia as “a leader” when it comes to hacking, adding Russia has for “a long time invested intensively in its cyber capabilities.”
+COPENHAGEN, Denmark (AP) — Denmark’s cybersecurity agency sees Russia as “a leader” when it comes to hacking, saying that the country has for “a long time invested intensively in its cyber capabilities.”

+The Danish position is similar to that reached by others in the Nordic region where national security agencies recently have pointed fingers at Russia for illicit online activities.

-In its 2017 security assessment, Denmark’s Center for Cyber Security, says Russia “has advanced capabilities to perform extensive cyber espionage against political and military targets in the West.”
+In its 2017 security assessment, Denmark’s Center for Cyber Security said in a report released late Wednesday that Russia “has advanced capabilities to perform extensive cyber espionage against political and military targets in the West.”
+In its report, the agency gauged the cyber spying against Danish authorities and companies as “very high,” adding it mainly comes from foreign governments.
+It didn’t name any.

-Thomas Lund-Soerensen, head of the agency that is part of Denmark’s foreign intelligence service, says of the overall cyber treat that “we can’t emphasize enough how serious this threat is.”
+Thomas Lund-Soerensen, head of the agency that is part of Denmark’s foreign intelligence service, says of the overall cyber threat that “we can’t emphasize enough how serious this threat is.”

 Most Read Stories